Fusion2010/Solving-LQR-with-Policy-Iteration-and-DGM/README.md

 * Plot for exercise 4: run E4.py, E1_1.py and Network.py is needed

 ## Problem 1
-* plot: see plot instructions
+* Plot: see plot instructions
 * Part (1): The class SolveLQR, is initialised with matrices specifying the linear quadratic regulator, parameter time_grid contains the terminal time and it is also where Ricatti ODE is solved on(see self.solution).
 All the input and output of functions in SolveLQR is compatible with type and shape required in coursework.
   * sol__ricatti: sovls Ricatti ODE on time grid
   * get_value: calculates control problem values at t,x (t and x can be torch tensor with shapes required in coursework)